yegor256/blog/_drafts/_repo.md

     the build as a tool for development.

   * **Accurate Metrics**.
-    I don't know whether you rely on metrics in your projects, but we in [Zerocracy](https://www.zerocracy.com) do pay attention to numbers, like lines of code, hits of code, number of commits, classes, methods, cohesion, coupling, etc. It's always a question, whether the metrics are accurate.
+    I don't know whether you rely on metrics in your projects, but we at [Zerocracy](https://www.zerocracy.com) do pay attention to numbers, like lines of code, hits of code, number of commits, classes, methods, cohesion, coupling, etc. It's always a question whether the metrics are accurate.
-    Calculating lines of code of a large repository doesn't make any sense, since the number will include a lot of files from absolutely different parts of the application.
-Moreover, there will be different languages and file formats.
+    Calculating lines of code for a large repository doesn't make any sense, since the number will include a lot of files from completely different parts of the application.
+Moreover there will be different languages and file formats.
-    Say, a repo has 200K lines of Java, 150K lines of XML, 50K lines of JavaScript, and 40K lines of Ruby.
+    Say a repo has 200K lines of Java, 150K lines of XML, 50K lines of JavaScript, and 40K lines of Ruby.
 Can you say something specific about this repo?
 Is it large?
-It is Java repo?
-And, more important, can it be compared with other repositories?
+Is it Java repo?
+And, more importantly, can it be compared with other repositories?
 Not really.
 It's just a big messy storage of files.

   * **Homogeneous Tasks**.
-    Smaller repositories tend to have smaller tech stacks, meaning that each of them uses just a few languages and frameworks, or, which is the most preferrable situation---one language or technology per repository.
-Thanks to that, the management of programmers becomes easier, since any ticket/problem can be assigned to anybody.
+    Smaller repositories tend to have smaller tech stacks, meaning that each of them uses just a few languages and frameworks, or---and this is the preferred situation---one language or technology per repository.
+Thanks to this, the management of programmers becomes easier, since any ticket/problem can be assigned to anybody.
 It's easier to make tasks similar in size and complexity.
-    This, obviously, means better manageability of the project.
+    This obviously means better manageability of the project.

   * **Single Coding Standard**.
     It's easier to standardize the coding style if the repo is small.
-When it's large, obviously, different parts of the code base will look differently and it will be almost impossible to put everybody on the same page.
+When it's large, various parts of the code base will have different styles and it will be almost impossible to put everybody on the same page.
 In other words, smaller repositories look more beautiful than larger ones.